jonbartlett/jonbartlett.github.io/_posts/2015-08-27-electricity-consumption-generation-accounting.md

 ###Enable PVOutput API Access

 Within PVOutout, API access is not enabled by default.
 Log into PVOutput and within the settings, enable API access.
 Also set a read only key as this will be used to access your data.
 Also take note of your "System ID".

+###Enter Billing Data into PVOutput

+In order to calculate financial information from your energy usage, PVOutput needs to know about your electrity tariff.
+Edit your System settings in PVOutput with import, export and service charges to reflect your tariff.

 ###Configure PVOutputQIF